layershift/enscale-docs/pages/05.access/02.generate-ssh-key/docs.10.md

 ##### Download PuTTYgen

-Simply download and save the PuTTYgen executable (.exe) file from this [link](https://www.puttygen.com/download-putty).
+Simply [download PuTTYgen](https://www.puttygen.com/download-putty) executable (.exe) file and save it.
 Since it’s a standalone application, you will not need to perform any installation steps for it.

 ##### Generate SSH Key